Hey!

 - Quick Respawn - Obviously, Quick Respawn is mandatory to running a Quick Respawn build.
 You need to put Quick Respawn in at least one of your main abilities and two of your sub abilities.
 I'd personally recommend you start with one main and three subs instead and work off of there.
 You can absolutely run even more than just this, but I'd advise against it if you're just starting out and want to get a feel for the weapon.
 For reference my current favorite build has one main and four subs of this ability.

 - Quick Super Jump - Just as a rule of thumb, no matter what gear you build in this game, it will almost always want at least one sub ability's worth of Quick Super Jump.
-If I were you I'd even consider running two sub abilities although you definitely don't need to.
-You just save a lot of time while jumping into teammates after respawning.
+If I were you I'd at least consider running two sub abilities.
+You just save a lot of time while jumping into teammates after respawning and this is crucial for a weapon that's going to die as often as you will with Quick Respawn.

 - Ink Resistance Up - Similar story to Quick Super Jump where one sub ability is extremely useful on most weapons.
-Touching enemy ink just a little bit without this ability makes it so you immediately receive a movement penalty and take chip damage, but one sub gives you a sixth of a second of leeway.
+Touching enemy ink even a little bit without this ability makes it so you immediately receive a movement penalty and take chip damage, but one sub gives you a sixth of a second of leeway.
 It may not sound like much, but it's very useful in a way that's a bit difficult to put into words.
-You can viably run two subs of this ability but it wouldn't be my first choice here.
+You can viably run two subs of this ability but it wouldn't be my first choice personally.
 All three of these build types I'm going to be talking about will suggest you run Quick Super Jump, Stealth Jump, and Ink Resistance Up no matter what else you're running.
-These three are so good that I would consider them mandatory on every Decavitator build.
+These three are so good that I would consider them mandatory on every Decavitator build and it's honestly worth getting a pair of shoes with this loadout and one additional sub that you use often just for the sake of making gear building that much easier.

-- Special Power Up (Charcoal Kit ONLY) - Not worth it for Big Bubbler, but running two subs of this ability will make your Inkjets noticeably more consistent by making some of its more damaging hitboxes bigger.
-I was heavily considering calling this one and Comeback both mandatory as well.
+- Special Power Up (Charcoal Kit ONLY) - While it's never really worth it for Big Bubbler, running two subs of this ability will make your Inkjets noticeably more consistent by making some of its more damaging hitboxes bigger on top of making the special last long enough for one extra shot.
+This is a very strong ability for Inkjet but you're already so strapped for gear slots that it can be difficult to run much more than two subs.

-- Special Saver - I'm personally not as huge of a fan of this ability on this weapon, but I know that's a hot take and it'd be a disservice not to talk about it.
-Because you're dedicating so much of your gear to Quick Respawn, having abilities that are at their best with only one or two sub abilities is important and this is a big example.
-Similarly to Comeback, it synergizes very well with a weapon and playstyle that can often die a lot.
+- Special Saver - Because you're dedicating so much of your gear to Quick Respawn, having abilities that are at their best with only one or two sub abilities is important and this is a big example.
+Similarly to Comeback, it synergizes very well with a weapon and playstyle that can often die a lot and it makes it even quicker and easier for you to get your special on defense.
+While this is something Comeback already helps with, this is important enough of a scenario for you to be at your strongest that Special Saver can absolutely be worth it.

 - Swim Speed Up - This ability is one of the stronger ones in this game right now but usually requires that you run a bit more of it than this weapon's gear slots have the room for.
-Just running one sub worth of this ability is never worth it but running two can be nice.
-While three subs is the absolute most I'd consider for the Charcoal kit, it's worth noting that the Mint kit doesn't want Special Power Up and can usually justify this ability more easily as a result.
-There, you can run as few as two subs or as many as one main and two subs.
+Just running one sub worth of this ability is never worth it but running at least two can be nice.
+While it's really hard even if possible to justify running more than that on the Charcoal kit, it's worth noting that the Mint kit doesn't want Special Power Up and can usually run more of it as a result.

-- Sub Resistance Up - Another ability I'm not personally a fan of that is fairly popular for this weapon, although it's not nearly as big of a hot take as it is when I say that about Special Saver.
+- Sub Resistance Up - Not a great ability in my opinion, but this weapon plays to basically every strength it has.
 One sub of this can be the difference between living and dying in extremely specific scenarios, specific enough to the point where I could count on one hand the amount of times it could've made a difference across all of my games.
 It can protect you from very, VERY specific damage combos from vanilla Slosher, vanilla Splatana Stamper, and Fizzy Bomb.
+Location effects from Point Sensor, Ink Mine, and so on lasting for less time is a pretty nice plus for this weapon too.
 Since you're usually short on free ability slots, if you have one left that you don't know what to do with, this can be a good option.

 Ninja Squid Builds

 - Ninja Squid - Not much to talk about here.
 Obviously Ninja Squid is mandatory for a Ninja Squid build and it's only possible to run it as your shirt's main ability.
-It's worth noting that this ability doesn't activate as you're going from kid to squid form so you'll want to move a bit more slowly for a split second while waiting for this to activate.
+It's worth noting that there's a brief period where this ability isn't active after you go from kid to squid form so you'll want to move a bit more slowly for a split second while waiting for this to activate.

 - Ink Resistance Up - Once again, Ink Resistance Up is also mandatory to make enemy ink worsen your movement and damage you less.
 I would run one sub of this, Stealth Jump, and one sub of Quick Super jump on every build of this weapon.
 If I were you and I were newer to building gear as a whole, I would heavily consider getting a pair of shoes with Stealth Jump as its main ability, with its sub abilities being Quick Super Jump, Ink Resistance Up, and whatever third ability you personally think you might use on a lot of weapons.

 - Comeback - Even without Quick Respawn, this ability is still one of the best in the game overall for how much benefit it gives when the enemy team has map control.
 This is the point of the game where you'll usually be at the biggest disadvantage and will need the most help as a result.
-Again, almost mandatory, although here I could see someone running Swim Speed Up as their hat's main ability.
+Only reason it's not absolutely mandatory is that I could see someone running Swim Speed Up as their hat's main ability.

 - Sub Resistance Up - Still not an outright bad ability to run one sub of, but it's way too uncommon for you to get use out of this ability compared to how consistent the ones above are.
 This is the absolute last ability I'd consider running on this weapon for its Ninja Squid builds.
 It's way easier to come up with a good build for these but you end up with much less variety.

-Last of the three, this is how you should build for this weapon if neither of the two above explanations describes you.
+Last of the three, this is how you should build for this weapon if neither of the two above explanations describes how you want to play.
 If you don't want to play as aggressively as often or if your team is slower without having exceptional paint output, then you can run something like this.
-It's worth noting that this weapon usually fits best on teams that can quickly get picks and push forward and is harder to, but still entirely possible to justify running otherwise.
+Not as common or good as Quick Respawn but there is plenty of merit to running a Decavitator build like this especially if the opponents' playstyles or team composition make it more ideal for you to play defensively more often.

 - Quick Super Jump - Similar idea here as the other two build types.
-It saves so much time to super jump with one sub ability's worth of this that I would run it on every weapon.
+It saves so much time to super jump in and out of play with one sub ability's worth of this that I would run it on basically every weapon.
 Unlike the other two builds, I don't think two subs of Quick Super Jump is as good on these types of builds, but it still is a very reasonable option.

 - Ink Resistance Up - I'll reiterate this as well, but running one sub of Ink Resistance Up makes it a lot easier to move around without taking needless chip damage or movement penalties.
 It's difficult to put into words how much of a difference it makes.

-- Comeback - Unlike for the other two build types, I think Comeback is absolutely mandatory on this weapon if you choose not to run Quick Respawn or Ninja Squid.
+- Comeback - I think Comeback is absolutely mandatory on this weapon unless you very specifically are running Ninja Squid where it still makes a very strong case for itself.
 Dying happens so often in Splatoon, especially when your team doesn't have much map control and needs the boost, and it gives benefits on ink efficiency, movement speed, and charging your special all at once for a solid amount of time.
-It's already important on Ninja Squid or Quick Respawn builds where your gear slots are more limited so you could imagine it becomes mandatory when you have so much more freedom with your gear.
+You have so much more gear freedom with these kinds of builds that any argument to drop this ability kind of goes out the window.

 - Special Power Up (Charcoal Kit ONLY) - Lastly for mandatory gear abilities, and in a similar case as Comeback, Special Power Up.
 This helps your Inkjet's consistency so much by making its more damaging hitbox bigger and making it last a little bit longer.
 Like Comeback, the only reason not to run it on other build types was because of how restrictive those can be to build for and this removes that limitation.
 On Charcoal's kit especially you're playing to the strengths of the sword itself less than the other two build types so playing to a good special becomes all the more important.
-Two subs of this ability is standard but people have gone as far as running one main and one sub.
+The two benchmarks are running two subs for one extra shot and one main with one sub for two extra shots.

 - Swim Speed Up - This would be my first consideration for my shirt's main ability on both kits and is a very natural choice for this weapon even otherwise.
-Moving around more quickly is nice and the ability's benefits are noticeable if you run two subs of it or more.
+Moving around more quickly is nice, plain and simple.
+The ability's benefits are noticeable as long as you aren't running one sub of it.

-- Special Saver - Just one or two subs of this ability can make it a bit faster to get your special gauge filled after dying.
+- Special Saver - One or two subs of this ability can make it a bit faster to get your special gauge filled after dying.
 It's a pretty nice perk for similar situations as those where Comeback is useful and it's very low-cost.

 Dishonorable Mentions

-Lastly, I'd just like to go over some abilities that are straight-up suboptimal to run despite sometimes being fairly popular.
+Lastly, I'd like to go over some abilities where I can't see any argument to run them in the current state of the game despite them sometimes being popular.
 Don't get me wrong here - I could totally see why someone would find one or more of these abilities fun.
-You're absolutely more than welcome to play with whatever gear you want and I won't get upset over it.
+You're absolutely more than welcome to play with whatever gear you want and I won't get upset at you over it.
 This actually applies to everything with this guide.
-The goal here is to recommend what you should and shouldn't do it you want to win and want some good long-term growth with this weapon, but this ultimately is a game and the bottom line should be having fun before anything else.
+The goal here is to recommend what you should and shouldn't do if your goal is to win and want some good long-term growth with this weapon, but this ultimately is a game and the bottom line should be having fun before anything else.

 With that being said...

-- Tenacity - This ability is usually flat-out slower for getting your special than running Comeback or even just Special Charge Up in your hat's main slot.
+- Tenacity - This ability is usually flat-out slower for getting your special than running Comeback or even simply putting Special Charge Up in your hat's main slot.
 You could make a similar argument as Comeback where it's better to get some kind of boost when you're at a disadvantage and need it most, but this still fills your gauge too slowly and comes into effect at the stage of the game before you're most likely to die and cut into your special meter anyways.
+I was almost tempted to put Last-Ditch Effort into this category as well which is a much, much better ability than Tenacity is, which should make it clear just how bad I think this ability is for this weapon.

-- Respawn Punisher - Running this ability is basically making a statement that you think you'll average way, way more kills than your opponents can get on you.
+- Respawn Punisher - Running this ability is like making a statement that you think you'll average way, way more kills than your opponents can get on you.
 The penalty for the player is much more harsh than it is for the opponents so you really need to have a dominant game for it to be worthwhile.
-Those dominant games will be a lot of fun when they happen, but will be very rare even for the best players if they're up against decent opponents because this weapon's range and speed force it into a lot of situations where it needs to trade, in which case it's a net loss for you.
+Those dominant games will be a lot of fun when they happen, but will be very rare even for the best players if they're up against decent opponents because this weapon's range and speed force it into many, many situations where it needs to trade, in which case it's a net loss for you.
+All of this is to say that that in more evenly-matched games, it's difficult enough to break even with Respawn Punisher, let alone see a consistent, direct boost from it like almost every other ability in the game gives.

 - Drop Roller - This weapon already has plenty of options to protect its landing.
-You technically move quicker while rolling than you do during a dash, but still are pretty vulnerable in both cases, miss out on the free attack at the end if you choose to roll and in general are committing a big part of your gear to give yourself an ability that's already very similar to what the Decavitator itself provides.
-Even if you want to argue that this weapon doesn't want to run Stealth Jump, which I wouldn't, would you rather have an extra ability that functions very similarly, only marginally more safely than something your main weapon already does, or would you rather run Swim Speed Up and have a noticeable increase to how fast you move?
+You technically move quicker while rolling than you do during a dash.
+Even still you are pretty vulnerable in both cases, you miss out on the free attack at the end if you choose to roll and in general are committing a big part of your gear to give yourself an ability that's already very similar to what the Decavitator itself provides.
+Even if you want to argue that this weapon doesn't want to run Stealth Jump, which I wouldn't, would you rather have an extra ability that functions very similarly, only marginally more safely than something your main weapon already does, or would you rather run Swim Speed Up and have a noticeable, permanent increase to how fast you move?

 Other Notes

 This weapon struggles to poke over ledges, but the best way to do so is to charge up an attack, release the attack button, and THEN to jump.
-This has a lot of very situational use cases as it usually relies on your opponent messing up, but the big reason I'm mentioning this is that it lets you hit people riding the Tower Control tower without having to climb it.
+This has a lot of very situational use cases as it usually relies on your opponent making a mistake by teetering over the ledge, but the big reason I'm mentioning this is that it lets you hit people riding the Tower Control tower without having to climb it.
+This can be a pretty big deal and is worth practicing.

 Your attacks are easier to hit than most other weapons', but it is worth mentioning that they don't reach very far vertically.
 What I mean by this is if you release an attack perfectly flat to the ground, your opponents will be able to jump over it if they know how to play against the Decavitator and manage to predict your timing.
 Angling your camera a little bit more upwards or jumping with your opponent can help with this issue.

 Smaller thing to mention and extremely situational, but if you hit someone up close with your one-shot hitbox while they have respawn armor, any following hit will kill them through said armor, including even an uncharged projectile.
-It can be nice to try and go for a trade against someone's spawn armor in some situations.
+I can't name a single time where this has been the optimal play for a game but maybe one exists if you want to choke a particularly important weapon out of its special while pushed up and don't expect them to see you in time.
+It's very fun to do regardless, definitely one of the most unique damage combos in the game.

-When you're landing from a super jump or Inkjet's recall, you have a few options here.
+When you're landing from a super jump or Inkjet's recall, you have a few options.
 Try using the dash you get from your grounded vertical slash the moment you land if there's any chance you're under enemy fire.
-This isn't foolproof, especially against a well-timed bomb, but giving yourself any chance of survival in these situations is a big deal.
+This isn't foolproof, especially against a well-timed bomb, but giving yourself any chance of survival in these situations makes it worth going for.
 If your reflexes are particularly quick, you can see where your opponents are compared to your landing point and can try to choose the direction of your dash accordingly.
 You can be aggressive with this and try to dash to the side of your opponent or you can try to fall below a ledge to make it harder for them to hit you.

-Also, if anyone gets overly careless with your landing, just releasing a charged attack without dashing can punish people who get too close.
+Similarly, if anyone gets overly careless with your landing, just releasing a charged attack without dashing can punish people who get too close.
 Your attack starts up while you're still in the air and activates basically the moment you land.
-This is more situational as you get to a higher level of play and opponents are more cautious about this, but can be very effective in solo matchmaking.
+For those of you who know of Splatoon 1's history, think of what the Dynamo Roller used to be able to do before it got nerfed.
+Same idea applies here.
+This is more situational as you get to a higher level of play and opponents are more cautious about this, but I've weirdly seen it squeak out a trade at all levels.

 Activating Big Bubbler with the right timing can let you act slightly more quickly out of your charged attack.
 If you use a charged attack and click the right control stick at a specific time after your projectile comes out, you can use Big Bubbler a bit sooner than you could otherwise.
 This is situational, but can be useful at all levels of play.

 If you jump just a little bit in the air while throwing a Splash Wall, it will land a little bit further away from you than had you just thrown it while on the ground.
-Quickly dashing towards it in this case can leave you just barely behind it and safe from enemy fire.
+Quickly dashing towards it in this case can leave you a tiny bit behind it, safe from enemy fire.
 This can be very nice for quickly allowing yourself to push into certain spaces but it definitely will take some time getting a feel for where its applications lie.

 If you use your dash on the ground to slide off of an edge, you will not start descending until your dash ends.
-This allows you to threaten your one-shot over some gaps that other weapons simply can't.
-An example this is on Flounder Heights where you can clear some space over the grate bridge in the center of the map without jumping or ever touching the grates.
-Position yourself on one of the four high points around that bridge and try dashing close to another.
+This allows you to go over a small handful of gaps that no other weapon can if said gap starts over a grate.

 Conclusion